Looking Closely at the Growth Curve for iRobot Corporation (IRBT)

 Northland Capital gave a rating of “Market Perform” to IRBT, setting the target price at $120 in the report published on January 28th of the current year.

-Volatility was left at 3.50%, however, over the last 30 days, the volatility rate increased by 2.66%, as shares surge +0.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.87% lower at present.
+Volatility was left at 3.66%, however, over the last 30 days, the volatility rate increased by 4.43%, as shares surge +7.95% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.76% upper at present.

 Insider Trading